 At this time, Darby’s website contains pricing for a select number of items, and for pre-determined quantities.

-Currently, we feature the ability to view pricing and purchase directly from our website for two categories of popularly used wire mesh: Fireplace Screen and Galvanized Hardware Cloth and various meshes commonly used in beekeeping.
+Currently, we feature the ability to view pricing and purchase directly from our website for two categories of popularly used wire mesh: Fireplace Screen, Galvanized Hardware Cloth and various meshes commonly used in beekeeping.

 Should you not see pricing for a particular item, we kindly ask that you submit your inquiry, via email, phone, or fax.
 This will allow our estimating department to carefully consider the request and offer pricing options.

 Please keep in mind, Darby offers one of the lowest minimum order quantities in the industry.
 For more information, please visit Darby’s minimum order quantity.

 What about large quantities or custom manufacturing?

 Wire mesh can be used in a wide array of industrial applications, and as such, is commonly manufactured in 100FT rolls.
 By purchasing material in full 100FT rolls, you will receive the lowest SQFT price as there is no labor or waste associated with your purchase.

 Darby maintains the capabilities to custom manufacture both woven and welded wire mesh, and pricing will be based on your exact specifications, as well as the quantity you need.
 We will tabulate your pricing and lead time based on wire availability, loom dedication and other related manufacturing factors.

 If possible, when a relatively small quantity is needed, we suggest that a customer first opt for stocked wire mesh.
 Custom manufacturing, including set up costs, wire procurement and labor, can be expensive, and finding a suitable alternative from stock will keep costs down and improve lead time significantly.